Call if you need help or an explanation

 Support

-Have you ever wondered who can help in an emergency if the police or ambulance can't understand your language on the phone?
-The Helpline Saxony can!
+Have you ever wondered who can provide support in an emergency if the police or ambulance can't understand your language over the phone?
+The Helpline Sachsen can!
 We help people in need and provide language mediation.
 But we need your support to raise awareness of the project.

 There are various ways in which you can make a difference: